acharyasreej/vm-imgreg-operator-api-old/README.md

 ## Use cases

-The use cases of vm-operator-api are currently limited to 3rd party integrations with vSphere with Kubernetes.
+The use cases of vm-imgreg-operator-api are currently limited to 3rd party integrations with vSphere with Kubernetes.

 In vSphere with Kubernetes it is not currently possible to create new VirtualMachines using this API, but we hope to expand on this functionality over time.